Ole Mammy; I’m Lost Like Thee

 It was a sham, just like pot pies an' Vietnam

-I say your names in case you find me, Antonnette, Joyce and tiny Teena
+I say your names in case you find me, Antoinnette, Joyce and tiny Sam

 May where you are be good to you